-a.
 Applicants Under 18 Years of Age

-i.
-An applicant who is under 18 years of age as at 1 March in the year of intended course commencement, and who does not satisfy at least one of the requirements in clause (24), may be considered for admission if the applicant's qualifications and level of attainment are acceptable to the relevant Head of School and in the case of an International applicant, the requirements of the Welfare Arrangements of International Students Aged Under 18 Policy can be met.
+(26) An applicant who is under 18 years of age as at 1 March in the year of intended course commencement and does not meet the requirements for a Recent Secondary Education Applicant under clause (23), will only be considered for admission pursuant to clause (24) if the applicant's qualifications and level of attainment are acceptable to the relevant Head of School.

-b.
 Educational disadvantage

-i.
-An applicant who can demonstrate educational disadvantage may be considered for admission provided the applicant can demonstrate, to the satisfaction of the relevant Head of School/College, an ability to cope with the academic content of the course for which admission is sought.
+(27) An applicant who can demonstrate educational disadvantage may be considered for admission provided the applicant can demonstrate, to the satisfaction of the relevant Head of School/College, an ability to cope with the academic content of the course for which admission is sought.